tillitis/tkey-ssh-agent/README.md

 #### Windows support

 tkey-ssh-agent can be built for and run on Windows.
+The Makefile has a `windows` target that produces `tkey-ssh-agent.exe` and `tkey-ssh-agent-tray.exe`.
+The former is a regular command-line program that can be used for example in PowerShell.
+The latter is a small program (built for the `windowsgui` subsystem; no console) that sets up a tray icon and launches `tkey-ssh-agent.exe` (which it expects to find next to itself) with the same arguments that it was itself passed.
+For automatically starting the SSH agent when logging onto the computer, a shortcut to `tkey-ssh-agent-tray.exe`, with the required arguments, can be added in your user's `Startup` folder.

 When using the `--uss` option (as described for `tkey-runapp` above), the Windows build by default uses the pinentry program from Gpg4win